 Academic honors are announced by the registrar each trimester.
 Honor students must carry at least eight hours per trimester and achieve the following grade point average: Dean's List-3.70 to 4.00; Honor Roll-3.30 to 3.69.
 Graduating with scholastic honors is a designation for those persons completing their degree programs with a cumulative GPA of 3.70 or higher.
-Persons graduating with scholastic honors will be designated by the privilege to wear gold cords during the commencement ceremonies.
+Gold honor cord regalia will be awarded to persons graduating with scholastic honors.